USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **minModelYearID**    synonym of beginModelYearID

 **modelYearGroup**    A group of model years, which may be specific to particular pollutant-processes.
-The idea is that different vintages of Source Types have emissions rate differences which are not fully captured by other source bin discriminators.
+The idea is that different vintages of Source Types have emissions rate differences which are not fully captured by other source bin discriminators

 **modelYearGroupID**    an integer ID referring to a group of model years, which can be mapped using the modelyeargroup table